yleeyilin/tp/docs/UserGuide.md

 * A contact with the specified `name` must be present in your contacts list.<br>

-* Using the `unpin` command on a contact that has been unpinned does not make any changes to your contacts list.<br>
+* Using the `unpin` command on a contact that is already unpinned does not make any changes to your contacts list and simply unpins the same contact successfully.<br>

 * A contact will still remain unpinned if you use the `undo` command once on a contact that has been unpinned twice or more.<br>
 </div>